The Great Resistance: Return-to-Office Enforcement Collapses

 With this statement, Airbnb became the latest billion-dollar company to join the ranks of work-from-anywhere employers like GitLab, Zapier, and Automattic.
 Meanwhile, defections have forced hundreds of other firms throughout the technology and financial services industries to dramatically scale back their return-to-office plans.

 In early 2022, we witnessed plenty of bravado from Goldman Sachs and JPMorgan throughout the legacy business press about how those firms would insist upon compliance with their 40-hour return-to-office plans.
-But after Dr. Bloom learned of conversations throughout the ranks of those two firms where professionals had threatened to quit, and after Citigroup, HSBC and UBS surprised observers by announcing their own hybrid schedules, Goldman and JPM suddenly went silent about their RTO plans.
+But after Dr. Bloom learned of conversations throughout the ranks of those two firms where professionals had threatened to quit, and after Citigroup, HSBC, and UBS surprised observers by announcing their own hybrid schedules, Goldman and JPM suddenly went silent about their RTO plans.

 After observing the brain drain at Amazon, it didn’t take long for Google, Uber, and LinkedIn to scale their RTO policies way back.
 Facebook then expanded remote-work eligibility to all workers, even junior, early-career employees.
 Insider’s senior workplace trends correspondent Aki Ito eloquently summed up this widespread collapse in return-to-office enforcement this way: